lucidbook/book/src/introduction.md

 contributors will clean them up and organize them._

 ## What you will find in this book
-- How to lucid dream and how to do various things while lucid dreaming.
+- Guides on lucid dreaming and related topics.
 - Structured guides on various lucid dreaming techniques.

 ## What you will _not_ find in this book
-- Paranormal guides or articles.
+- A metaphysical focus.
+Metaphysical articles and guides are allowed but should be kept separated from the other articles.
+Different people have different believes, and this book should be open to all believes.
 - Devices, supplements or other paid books.
+No advertising.

 ## Useful Links
 - [Lucid Dreaming Subreddit](https://www.reddit.com/r/LucidDreaming/)